 For example, if we have a 100px-wide grid with two columns, one fixed at 20px and the other at 1fr.
 In practice, the second column will be 80px wide, taking up the remaining available space.

 We won’t discuss in-depth about fr units in this post, but you’re welcome to take a look at my comprehensive CSS Grid guide that covers the fr unit among others.
-Nevertheless, at this point, you might want to use the fr unit with the minmax() function only for the maximum value and not the minimum value.

 Back to our example, we can set the yellow grid cell to be a minimum of 200px.
-As the viewport changes and the yellow cell increase beyond 200px we set it to be 1fr, just like the other two columns:
+As the viewport changes and the yellow cell increases beyond 200px we set it to be 1fr, just like the other two columns:

 .grid {